 appPath=c:\ibm\websphere\appserver\profiles\appsrv01

-NCR Cash Management will create license SQL script and relay that back to you.
+NCR Cash Management will create a license SQL script and send it back to the user.

 To apply the SQL script, go to your SQL editor and copy/paste the provided commands.

 You should now be able to login to OptiVLM Vault Balance successfully.